Penistone & District Riding Club Constitution and Rules

 7.1 Members shall pay the appropriate subscription fee annually.

-7.2 Subscriptions come due on the 1st January.
+7.2 Subscriptions come due on the anniversary of the previous years membership.

-7.3 Any member who has not renewed their subscription fees by March 31st will have their name removed from the membership list, after written notice has been sent to him/her.
+7.3 Any member who has not renewed their subscription fees within 60 days of their anniversary will have their name removed from the membership list, after written notice has been sent to him/her.
 However they will remain on the electronic mailing list for the rest of the year.

 7.4 The annual subscription fee will be decided by the Committee; any change in fee to be confirmed by October.